mdang/ga-lessons/events-and-event-handling/LESSON.md

 * List some common DOM events
 * Bind an event handler with JavaScript
 * Bind an event handler with jQuery
-* Add multiple event handlers to an event (event listeners)
+* Add multiple event handlers with event listeners
 * Trigger custom events

 ### Opening Framing